Sunshine Cleaning: Plot

 One day, an insurance company hires Sunshine Cleaning, giving the sisters a possible breakthrough for gaining steady lucrative jobs.
 Unfortunately for Rose, a baby shower is on the same day, with all her more prosperous high school classmates attending.
 She asks Norah to clean the house alone until she can catch up.
 Norah bungles her solitary cleaning assignment, as she accidentally burns down the house with an unattended candle.
 Their business reputation is tarnished and saddles them with a $40,000 debt which the sisters cannot pay.
 Sunshine Cleaning goes out of business, and Rose returns to being a house cleaner.
 Meanwhile, Joe's shrimp plan goes awry as stores and restaurants refuse to buy from an unlicensed food distributor for health and safety reasons.

 Lynn breaks off her friendship with Norah, as she questions whether Norah was truly interested in her at all.
 At Oscar's birthday party, Norah apologizes to Rose, and despite still being mad, Rose forgives her.
 The family then celebrate Oscar's birthday with Winston, who seems quite taken with Rose.

 Sometime later, Rose visits her father who says he's sold his house and with the money has started a new cleanup business named Lorkowski Cleaning.
 He asks Rose to be the knowledgeable managing partner, and she agrees.
 Norah finally shows independence by going on a road trip to find her new self, while Rose starts working with her father.

-Release
+Release and reception

 Sunshine Cleaning was produced by independent film company Big Beach.
 On February 26, 2008, Variety reported that it was purchased by Overture Films for distribution.
 It received a small-scale release on March 13, 2009.